SciDotNet/Sci.NET/readme.md

 Currently, only the managed CPU backend is working which is used as a proof of concept and regression testing for other backends.

-The subset of working features include:
-* Most Tensor Operations (Arithmetic, Trigonometry, etc.)
-* Most Tensor Transformations (Reshape, Transpose, Permute, etc.)
-* Most Contraction aliases (Contract, Dot Product, Matrix Multiply, Inner Product)

 Known to be broken:
 * Most of the Machine Learning API

-The library is designed to be extensible, easy to use and hardware agnostic with a focus on performance and heterogeneous computing.

 ## License